8base/old-documentation/8base-console/authentication.md

 ````

 ### Managing Users in the Console
-In most applications, Users records will be creates as a part of a sign-up flow.
-However, in situations where a User must be created, updated or deleted manually by an admin it is easy to do so using the Data Viewer pane when reviewing the Users' table.
+In most applications, Users records will be created as a part of a sign-up flow.
+However, in situations where a User must be created, updated or deleted manually by an admin it is easy to do so using the Data Viewer pane when reviewing the Users table.

 ![Creating a user in the 8base Management Console](../.gitbook/assets/data-viewer-create-user.png)

 ## Authorization
-Under the hood, 8base utilizies [Auth0](https://auth0.com/) to manage your users' identities and ensure the best security standards are being met.
+Under the hood, 8base utilizes [Auth0](https://auth0.com/) to manage your users' identities and ensure the best security standards are being met.
 All user accounts are by default stored in an Auth0 account that's managed by 8base.
 For upgraded workspace plans, the option of connecting ones own Auth0 account or an OpenID provider is available.

 ### Your Own Auth0 Account
 To set up your own Auth0 account on 8base, there are only a few steps required.
 First, navigate to the `Settings > Authentication` of your workspace and create a new *Authentication Profile*.
 In the form that appears, select *Your Auth0 Account*.

 All required information can be found in the settings of your Auth0 account.